Bonifacio Day Holiday: Pay Rules, and Computation

 Andrés Bonifacio Day Holiday Pay

 Every November 30, Filipinos remember Andres Bonifacio, the leader of the Katipunan, in recognition of his heroic deeds and sacrifices from more than a century ago.
-However, the Philippines will commemorate the holiday early this 2023.

 Unlike New Year’s Day and Christmas Day, national holidays like National Heroes’ Day and Araw ng Kagitingan are more flexible, hence their new schedules.